- Books, Literature, and Writing»

 A Biblical novel is actually a kind of historical novel - a type of historical fiction.
 It is a work of Biblical fiction, which is sub-genre of historical fiction.
 Thus a Biblical novel is actually a historical novel which takes place entirely in Biblical times or times at which the events recorded in the Bible took place and reflects one or more of these Biblical events to some extent.
 So, check out my list:

 This is a novel about a Roman Soldier who was involved in the crucifixion of Jesus.
-It is well written and intriguing story of the effect of the death of Christ on one of the Roman soldiers, but has one fault: it gives magical power to the robe Jesus wore.
+It is a well written and intriguing story of the effect of the death of Christ on one of the Roman soldiers, but has one fault: it gives magical power to the robe Jesus wore.
 This goes against the clear teaching of the Bible.
 So, I don't recommend it, but if you really want to read it, you can find it online.

 4. Of Such Is The KIngdom, Parts I&II, A Novel of the Christ and the Roman Empire

 This is the first volume of my now-split Biblical novel.
 Part I deals with the insurrection against Pontius Pilate and who may have really been behind it.
 Part II is about a resulting robbery attempt and covers the crucifixion and leads up to the resurrection

 This is another well-written novel which takes place in the time of Christ.
 It deals specifically with the life of one of Jesus' disciples, namely, Peter.
 I don't find anything wrong with this one.
 You can find it online.